rtCamp/Frappe-Manager/docs/commands/switch.md

 * `--previous`: Roll back to the previously deployed tag, with migrate disabled.
 * `--migrate/--no-migrate`: Force or skip bench migrate for this run, overriding the bench config.
 * `--restore-db`: Also restore the DB dump taken during the deploy you are undoing.
+This REPLACES the current database: the dump drops and recreates every table, so everything written since that deploy is lost. fm asks you to confirm before importing.
+* `-y, --yes`: Accept the --restore-db overwrite without being asked.
+The only way to restore a dump unattended, and the only thing this flag skips.
 * `--keep`: After a successful deploy, prune old releases keeping the newest N (minimum 1; see fm prune).
 * `--rolling/--no-rolling`: Force or disable the rolling web swap; the default is automatic whenever the overlap is safe.
 Forcing it is only safe when both versions run against the same database schema.